Thomas Manby: Napoleonic Wars

+The "delicate investigation"

-In 1806 the king, at the request of his son the prince of Wales, ordered an inquiry into rumours that the princess of Wales had given birth to a child.
+In 1806 the king, at the request of his son the prince of Wales, ordered an inquiry - a "delicate investigation" - into rumours that the princess of Wales had given birth to a child.
 A number of men were suspected of having had a relationship with the princess (which was grounds for a charge of high treason), but it was Manby against whom the evidence was "particularly strong".
 Manby was called before the commissioners of the inquiry and swore on oath that he never did "at Montagu House, Southend, Ramsgate, East Cliff, or anywhere else, ever sleep in any house occupied by, or belonging to, HRH the Princess of Wales".
 The commissioners concluded that the main accusation against the princess was unfounded, but nevertheless they criticised her behaviour.
 The princess was defended by former attorney-general and future prime-minister Spencer Perceval, who dismissed the evidence of the princess's servants as 'hearsay representations'.
 The gifts and letters from the princess to Manby were evidence only of her gratitude for Manby having taken two of her charity boys on board the Africaine, and his frequent visits were to keep the princess informed of their progress.
 If jugs of water and towels were left in the passage when Manby visited it was proof, Perceval argued, of the servants' slovenliness and not of high treason.
 Perceval was ready to publish his defence in the form of a book when there was a sudden change of government, the princess was accepted at court, and the book was suppressed.
 After Perceval's assassination in 1812 the book was published and extracts, including Manby's testimony, were published in the Times.

 Retirement

 Having given up his naval career on medical advice, Manby settled on an estate in Norfolk and in 1810 married twenty-year-old Judith Hammond.
 The marriage produced two daughters: Mary Harcourt Manby (1810-1850) and Georgina Manvers Manby (1815-1900).
 A natural daughter, Elizabeth Annabella Montgomery Manby, had been born in 1807.
-Sons-in-law included James Dawes, Baron de Flassans (nephew of Sophie Dawes, Baronne de Feuchères, and first husband of Mary Harcourt), Sir Cavendish Stuart Rumbold, 4th Baronet (second husband of Mary Harcourt), and the French diplomat and politician, Théodore Adolphe Barrot (husband of Georgina Manvers).
-Manby later moved to London and also had a country house in Christchurch, Dorset.
+Mary married, firstly, James Dawes, Baron de Flassans, nephew of Sophie Dawes, Baronne de Feuchères; and secondly, Sir Cavendish Stuart Rumbold, 4th Baronet, brother of diplomat Arthur Carlos Henry Rumbold.
+Georgina married the French diplomat and politician, Théodore Adolphe Barrot.

+Manby moved to London, keeping a house in Christchurch, Dorset.
 He worked on a chart of the South Pacific which he hoped would prove that the peoples of the region had a common origin, and helped solve the mystery of the disappearance of La Pérouse's ships when he identified medals found by an English whaler in the South Pacific as having belonged to the explorer.
 He was promoted, by seniority, to rear admiral in 1825.

-An inquest at the George Hotel, Southampton on June 14 was held by G. B. Corfe, Esq.
+An inquest at the George Hotel, Southampton on 14 June 1834 was held by G. B. Corfe, Esq.